coreyjadams/harvard_production/python/database/schema.md

 Contents of the dataset index:
  - primary key (**unique**)
  - dataset name (secondary key) (**unique**)
- - whether this project has a parent or not
- - whether this project has a daughter or not
  - creation timestamp
  - last updated timestamp